Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Discussion

 \section{Discussion}

-In this work, we have extended BART to a semi-parametric framework which circumvents many of the restrictions and identifiability issues found in other versions of semi-parametric BART.
+In this work, we have extended BART to a semi-parametric framework which circumvents many of the restrictions and non-identifiability issues found in other versions of semi-parametric BART.
 In semi-parametric BART models, the main effects are estimated via a linear predictor, while interactions and non-linearities are dealt with by a BART component.
-The main novelties of our CSP-BART are i) the sharing of covariates between the linear and BART components, in tandem with ii) additional double grow and double prune moves.
+The main novelties of our CSP-BART are i) the sharing of covariates between the linear and BART components, in tandem with ii) additional double-grow and double-prune moves.
 These innovations combine to induce additional interactions between covariates of primary interest, both among themselves and with those available to the BART component, which ensures that marginal effects of primary interest are strictly isolated in the identifiable linear component while interactions and non-linearities are strictly confined to the BART component.
 Our modifications can be interpreted as adjustments to the prior over the set of possible tree structures; effectively, a prior probability of zero is placed on invalid trees.
 We have implemented CSP-BART as an \textsf{R} package, which is currently available at \url{https://github.com/ebprado/CSP-BART}.

-Through simulation studies and two applications to a well-known benchmark dataset and novel data from an international education assessment, the ability of CSP-BART to estimate marginal effects with low bias, while not requiring pre-specification of interaction effects, has been demonstrated in both regression and classification settings.
-Regarding the motivating TIMSS application, we note that CSP-BART offers particularly interesting insight into the effect of the `minutes spent on homework' covariate on students' mathematics scores.
-While competing methods suggest that scores improve indefinitely as the time devoted to homework increases, CSP-BART suggests that the effect is reversed for those who spend more than $90$ minutes on homework, which implies that students who do so might actually be weak students who struggle with their homework exercises or mathematics classes in general.
+Through extensive simulation studies, applications to novel data from an international education assessment, and an additional application to a well-known benchmark dataset with a binary response variable, the ability of CSP-BART to estimate marginal effects with low bias, while not requiring pre-specification of interaction effects, has been demonstrated in both regression and classification settings.
+Regarding the motivating TIMSS 2019 application, we note that CSP-BART offers particularly interesting insight into the effect of the `minutes spent on homework' covariate on students' mathematics scores.
+While competing methods suggest either that this variable is not statistically significant or that scores improve indefinitely as the time devoted to homework increases, CSP-BART suggests that the effect of this predictor on mathematics scores begins to yield diminishing returns for those who spend an excessive amount of time (more than $90$ minutes) on homework, which implies that students who do so might actually be weak students who struggle with their homework exercises or mathematics classes in general.